woof84/kianravaei/pages/pages-root-folder/index.md

 layout: default
 permalink: /index.html
 header: no
-featured-works:
-    - featured-work: Migration Variations
-    - featured-work: Advertisements
-    - featured-work: A Litany in Time of Plague
 point: hello
 #
 # This is a nasty hack to make the navigation highlight